Complements Both IPL and laser services can be effective treatment for cosmetic concerns

 When you’re ready to take the first step, it’s also important that you be open and honest with your physician about the results you want to achieve, so that the treatment experience can be pleasant and enjoyable.

 A great way to become familiar and comfortable with a reconstructive and plastic surgery team is to start small and check out services like waxing or makeup artistry.
-For information about any of the services at Mount Nittany Physician Group Reconstructive & Cosmetic Surgery, where I work, visit cosmetic.mountnittany.org.
+For information about these and other services offered at Mount Nittany Physician Group Reconstructive & Cosmetic Surgery, visit cosmetic.mountnittany.org.